s3xys4s/discord-music-bot/readme.md

 ```

 #### TODO:
-* manually download mediafile and convert it with vanilla ffmpeg
-* pause/resume/ff/rewind/stop/exit commands
+* search on youtube
-* mb use redis for queue
+* add support for plain media files